dbrattli/Expression/README.md

 Expression provides a `pipe` function similar to `|>` in F#.
-We don't want to overload any Python operators e.g `|` so `pipe` is a plain old function taking N-arguments and thus lets you pipe a value though any number of functions.
+We don't want to overload any Python operators e.g `|` so `pipe` is a plain old function taking N-arguments and thus lets you pipe a value through any number of functions.

 ```py